Hieromon/AutoConnect/mkdocs/basicusage.md

 - **The parameter with an ESP8266WebServer/WebServer variable:** An ESP8266WebServer/WebServer object variable must be declared.
 AutoConnect uses its variable to handles the [AutoConnect menu](menu.md).

-- **With no parameter:** The sketch does not declare ESP8266WebServer/WebServer object.
+- **With no parameter:** the Sketch does not declare ESP8266WebServer/WebServer object.
 In this case, AutoConnect allocates an instance of the ESP8266WebServer/WebServer internally.
-The logic sequence of the sketch is somewhat different as the above.
+The logic sequence of the Sketch is somewhat different as the above.
 To register a URL handler function by *ESP8266WebServer::on* or *WebServer::on* should be performed after [*AutoConnect::begin*](api.md#begin).

 #### 3. No need WiFI.begin(...)

 AutoConnect internally performs *WiFi.begin* to establish a WiFi connection.
-There is no need for a general process to establish a connection using *WiFi.begin* with a sketch code.
+There is no need for a general process to establish a connection using *WiFi.begin* with a Sketch code.

 #### 4. Alternate ESP8266WebServer::begin() and WebServer::begin()

 [*AutoConnect::begin*](api.md#begin) executes *ESP8266WebServer::begin*/*WebServer::begin* internally too and it starts the DNS server to behave as a Captive portal.
-So it is not needed to call *ESP8266WebServer::begin*/*WebServer::begin* in the sketch.
+So it is not needed to call *ESP8266WebServer::begin*/*WebServer::begin* in the Sketch.

 !!! info "Why DNS Server starts"
     AutoConnect traps the detection of the captive portal and achieves a connection with the WLAN interactively by the AutoConnect menu.
 It responds SoftAP address to all DNS queries temporarily to trap.
 Once a WiFi connection establishes, the DNS server contributed by AutoConnect stops.